amir-ni/Trajectory-prediction/README.md

 - **`n_embd`**: Dimensionality of the embedding space.
 This represents the size of the vector representations for each token in the input sequence.
 - **`bias`**: Boolean flag to indicate whether to include bias terms in the model's layers.
 Set to `False` to exclude bias.
 - **`dropout`**: Dropout rate used for regularization.
 A value of `0` means no dropout will be applied.
+- **`custom_initialization`**: A boolean flag that specifies whether to use a axial coordination based initialization for the model's training.
+- **`train_from_checkpoint_if_exist`**: A boolean flag that indicates whether to resume training from an existing checkpoint if one is found.

 ## Contact